PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

 2.1-
 *Fixed a crash occuring on chapter clear.
 *Fixed a crash that could occur on the equipment menu if robot accessories were randomized.
+*Fixed chapter endings taking you to the file load screen instead of the file save screen.